werfish/Context-Lang/ROADMAP.md

 - **Separate Files**: Conceptualize and add a feature for using ContextLang in separate .ctxt files, which allow a simpler syntax and enable building a file from prompts declared in .ctxt.
 This is still in the concept stage.
 - **HEAD, TAIL, and MID Functions**: Add HEAD, TAIL, and MID functions to file imports in some version of the spec.
 This is also still in the concept stage.
+- **Streamlint frontend allowing chatting with the code base**: After running Context Analyze user should see a streamlit frontend allowing chatting with the codebase.
+(RESEARCHING THIS IN PROGRES, Frontend done, currently fixing bugs)

 If you have any ideas to extend the functionality, please contact me.